On this page

 Refer to the Student Wellbeing Leaders intranet site (requires staff login) for further information.

 Education and care service leaders must contact the Social Work Incident Support Service (SWISS) team and the education director as soon as they are aware of a suicide death.
 SWISS can also support education and care services in how to respond to and support children and young people who are self-harming, experiencing suicidal ideation or have attempted suicide.

 The Department for Education intranet (requires staff log on) has information for education and care services on:

 Children and young people who have low levels of interoception, which means they are unable to understand or connect with their bodies in ways that would enable them to self-regulate.
 It is important to integrate the teaching of interoception activities to develop interoceptive awareness.
-Refer to interoception 101 (PDF 3MB): interoception explanation, interoception tracking sheet and interoception activities for strategies to incorporate interoception into class activities.
+Refer to the interoception page for interoception explanation, interoception tracking sheet and interoception activities for strategies to incorporate interoception into class activities.

 Site Support and Safety Plan

 A site support and safety plan (staff login required) should be completed where a child or young person has attempted suicide, discloses suicidal thoughts or self-harms.
 The plan is completed by education or care staff in consultation with the child or young person, their parent or legal guardian and any mental health professional involved in their care.

 The plan outlines how the child or young person will be supported in the education or care service and what steps need to be taken in the event there are concerns about their safety and wellbeing.
 Education or care services can contact SWISS for support in developing this plan.

 Wellness, stress and distress questionnaire (WSDQ)

 The wellness, stress and distress questionnaire (WSDQ) HSP426 (XLSX 264KB) is a brief emotional and behavioural screening questionnaire for children and young people.
 The tool can capture the perspective of children and young people and their teachers.